OSGeo/PROJ/docs/source/operations/projections/isea.rst

 .. option:: +orient=<string>

     Can be set to either ``isea`` or ``pole``.
 See Snyder's Figure 12 for pole orientation :cite:`Snyder1992`.

     *Defaults to isea*

 .. option:: +azi=<value>

     Azimuth.

+    Not supported by the inverse.

     *Defaults to 0.0*

 .. option:: +aperture=<value>

+    Not supported by the inverse.

     *Defaults to 3.0*

 .. option:: +resolution=<value>

+    Not supported by the inverse.

     *Defaults to 4.0*

 .. option:: +mode=<string>

     Can be either ``plane``, ``di``, ``dd`` or ``hex``.

+    Only ``plane`` supported by the inverse.

     *Defaults to plane*

 .. include:: ../options/lon_0.rst